 Writer Barney Cohen takes the self-referential style a step further, providing followers of slasher cinema a glimpse of themselves and their fanatical nature.
 In the same way Tommy wears his Halloween masks to feel safe, genre enthusiasts watch horror films to figure out the world.
 Jason’s legend has become fodder for campfire tales.
 Tommy reads about him in old newspaper clippings.
 It’s only in the final moments of the picture that Jason crosses over from lore to reality.
 Tommy is forced to examine his own mortality in the face of death.
 Accordingly, he cuts his hair and disguises himself as a young Jason.

 The film sticks fast in many ways to the blueprint established by its predecessors and other early films in the genre.
 The camera adopts the first-person perspective of the killer: teens violate moral values before being met with sudden and bloody death, and audiences are deceived by displays of comedy before being hit with sequences of sheer terror.
 But it is set apart from other movies of its type in its handling of the final girl trope.
 Trish is intelligent and resourceful.
 Like Alice, Ginny, and Chris before her, she is guided by noble principles.
 However, unlike other slasher protagonists, she does not face death alone.
-She defeats Jason with the help of her younger brother, Tommy, who would return to do battle with the killer in Friday 5 and 6 adds an undeniable sense of innocence that is absent from the other films in the series.
-He is surrounded by a relatable cast of supporting players.
-Cohen delights in providing each character their own personality, and they are more than mere cannon fodder for the killer.
+She defeats Jason with the help of her younger brother.
+Tommy, who would return to do battle with the killer in Friday 5 and 6 adds an undeniable sense of innocence that is absent from other films in the series.
+He is surrounded by a relatable cast of supporting players and Cohen delights in providing each character their own personality.
+They are more than mere cannon fodder for the killer.

 Structurally and stylistically, the picture is one of the best in the series.
 It opens with an effective montage of memorable deaths from previous entries.
 The entertaining prologue gives way to a familiar title sequence.
 The title card that opened Sean Cunningham’s original film was notable for its progressive connotation.
 The words “Friday the 13th” rush toward the audience before seemingly breaking through the glass screen.
 The image suggests an understanding of the power of home video and an acceptance of cinema’s transition in that direction.
 Friday 4 begins in similar fashion, however instead of breaking through a sheet of glass, the words explode through the screen.
 The horror this time around is bigger, gorier, ghastlier.
 Later in the movie, a drugged-up teen called Ted watches an old stag film with an antiquated projector.
 A knife thrusts through the screen and stabs Ted in the head making a gut-wrenching pop as it penetrates his scalp.
 Ted slumps to the floor as the knife tears through the screen, ripping it in two.